okraits/j4-make-config/README.md

 - have different keybindings depending on the keyboard you are using
 - and much more - any i3 configuration option can be used!

+j4-make-config stores the most recently used arguments in */home/yourUserName/.j4-make-config.rc*, so you can easily refresh your i3 config by running *j4-make-config* without arguments or by running *source /home/yourUserName/.j4-make-config.rc*.
+If you pulled in changes of parts of your config or themes, your i3 config will get updated automatically.

 ### Usage

 To create an i3 configuration which includes a specific theme, run: